 In addition, participants from these academic institutions have graced the events:

-Finally, some participants have come from Bonn, Germany; Canada; Israel; Luxembourg; Philippines; and Scotland, UK.
+Finally, some participants have attended from: Germany; Canada; Israel; Luxembourg; Philippines; and Scotland, UK.

 According to Ric Cuyob of Cordi-Bel, he said, “Another thing that we could add that I have in mind was the presence of some of the Philippine officials like the ambassadors of the Philippines to Austria (2nd and 8th ICBE consultations had two different ambassadors) and to Switzerland (3rd) plus the consuls for Catalan during the 7th ICBE consultation and the consul in Ireland during the 4th ICBE.
 There was also the pastor in Ireland who came during the cultural night and offered their church for our concluding activity.
 May be it will be good to acknowledge their presence for the record…”